BlinkID/blinkid-ios/Transition guide.md

+## 2.0.0

+- `PPCameraCoordinator` now assumes the role of `PPCoordinator`.
+If you do not use your own camera management or Direct API you can rename all instances of `PPCoordinator` to `PPCameraCoordinator`
+- `PPCoordinator` method `cameraViewControllerWithDelegate:` has been removed.
+To create `PPScanningViewControllers` you can now use `[PPViewControllerFactory cameraViewControllerWithDelegate: coordinator: error:]`
+- Direct API is now located in `PPCoordinator`.
+To process image use 'processImage:' method and be sure to set 'PPCoordinatorDelegate' when creating 'PPCoordinator' to recieve scanning results and events.
+You can se processing image roi and processing orientation on 'PPImage' object.
+- Methods of 'PPOverlayContainerViewController' protocol should now be called after camera view has appeared.

 ## 1.4.0

 - If you implement custom camera UI and handle `cameraViewController:didFindLocation:withStatus`, this method was changed to `cameraViewController:didFinishDetectionWithResult:`. `PPDetectorResult` object now contains all information previosusly passed to this method.
 Simply update the code to use the new method signature.
 Verify the exact type of the passed detectorResult object, cast it to this class, and use provided getters to obtain all information.